Forte-Service-Company-Ltd/forte-token/docs/UserGuides/wave/WAVE.md

 ## Proxy Pattern

 The Wave token utilizes an Upgradeable Proxy Pattern that adheres to the [ERC1967 standard](https://eips.ethereum.org/EIPS/eip-1967).
-The [Protocol Token Proxy](../../../src/token/ProtocolTokenProxy.sol) is the proxy contract for the [Protocol Token](../../../src/token/ProtocolToken.sol).
+The [Wave Token Proxy](../../../src/token/ProtocolTokenProxy.sol) is the proxy contract for the [Wave Token](../../../src/token/ProtocolToken.sol).

 The Token Proxy will first check if the calling address is the admin for the contract.
 If the caller is not the admin, the call is then passed to the logic contract via a `delegateCall`.
 If the caller is the admin of the token proxy, they must call one of the functions within the Proxy contract and cannot call functions inside of the logic contract.
 Calls to the logic contract by the proxy admin will revert with "TransparentUpgradeableProxy: admin cannot fallback to proxy target".